 This document is the Management System Manual for the New York City Office of Chief Medical Examiner (OCME) Department of Forensic Biology.
+It is the top tier document in the management system and provides an overall guide to the management/quality system of the Department.
 It describes the Management System under which the Department of Forensic Biology conducts its testing activities, including the guiding principles related to quality, and with references to supporting documents.
+In terms of Standard 4.2.2 of ISO 17025:2005, this is our "quality manual."